 Mansoor Choudhry is a third year medical student at the Dr. Kiran C. Patel College of Osteopathic Medicine and a Boston College alumnus where he studied psychology, neuroscience, and philosophy.
 When he is not busy with his studies, Mansoor enjoys kayaking, hiking, classical philosophy, contemporary philosophy, and learning new languages.
 Through his exploration of different languages, Mansoor found there were subtle differences in the ways different languages encode experienced reality.
 This linguistic relativity led him to pose the question: How much of the “truth” is discovered and how much is created?

-Talk Title: "Transcending Language"
+Talk Title: "Beyond Words"

 Language may be the first tool invented by human beings, as a response to the problem of communication.
 The ability to assign meaning to vibrational disturbances culminated in the ability to seed other minds and offered an infrastructure within which to interpret reality.
 Some argue language falls dramatically short of fully describing reality.
 Is there a solution?

 Sarah Goltsman is in the class of 2020 at NSU pursuing a major in Speech, Language, and Communication Disorders.
 She is from a small town outside of Chicago, Illinois, and was brought up by her mother, a Russian immigrant.
 She is the first generation in her family to have a shot at an American education, which has put big pressure on her to keep moving forward with no time to break.
 Even when the parental aspect of that faded, she found herself still putting this pressure on herself.
 Sarah prides herself most on her sense of humor and constant storytelling because she believes that between the two of these skills lies both the lesson to share and the way to make it last in the minds of others.
 Sarah is passionate about photography and stand-up comedy, and spends her time wishing she had more time to spend on those.